threefoldtech/tfgrid-sdk-ts/README.md

 # tfgrid-sdk-ts

-This repo contains the typescript clients for Threefold grid.
+This repo contains the typescript clients and projects for Threefold grid.

 ## Packages